plesk/docker/README.md

 # Known Issues

-#### Error during building of the image on Ubuntu
+#### Unable to start the container

 Symptoms:

+    Container dies after start.

+Right now it is necessary to run the containers in the priviledged mode using "--privileged" option.

+#### Error during building of the image

+Symptoms:

     ===> Cumulative APS controller upgrade (final stage) has been started.
     Killed

-Or:

-    DEBUGGER DETECTED...
-Bye!
-    Killed

-Disable AppArmor (or remove it) and try to build the image again.
+Starting from Docker 1.10 it is not possible to build the image, sorry.
+We are working on this problem.

 #### Error after initial configuration

+Symptoms:

     Unable to configure control panel: reconfig failed: Error while rename file /etc/hosts.tmp:
     Device or resource busy.